marypyleung/local-llm-evaluator-python/README.md

             This internal utility determines the logical relationship between two text segments.
 It serves as the foundation for:
             - Step 3: Entailment (Fact-checking)
-            - Step 4: Scope Coverage (Undergeneration)
+            - Step 4: Scope Coverage (Under-generation)
-            - Step 5: Hallunication (Grounding)
+            - Step 5: Unsupported Addiction (Ove-rgeneration)

              Logic Flow inherited from label field of roberta-large-mnli model:
             - ENTAILMENT: The premise supports the hypothesis.